haacked/haacked.com/_posts/archived/2004-06-14-self-contradictory-word-of-the-day.aspx.markdown

 ---
 layout: post
-title: "Self-Contradictory Word Of The Day"
+title: Self-Contradictory Word Of The Day
 date: 2004-06-14 -0800
 comments: true
 disqus_identifier: 621
 categories: []
+redirect_from: "/archive/2004/06/13/self-contradictory-word-of-the-day.aspx/"
 ---

 Quick!
 What is the definition of the word **moot**?
 I'll use it in a sentence.